thomaslui003/Global-CO2-Emission-DataVisualization/README.md

 Dataset link: https://databank.worldbank.org/reports.aspx?source=2&series=EN.ATM.CO2E.PC&country=#

-The dataset is available on the dataset website The World Bank Data and is relatively detailed as it covers most countries in the world and a long period of CO2 emission data with other attributes like country populations.
+The dataset is available on the website The World Data Bank and is relatively detailed as it covers most countries in the world and a long period of CO2 emission data with other attributes like country populations. (approx 6300+ rows of data)